 And that is the issue from a dividend growth investors perspective.
 Dividend increases have taken a back seat to acquisitions and the need to finance those acquisitions.
 Hopefully that will be temporary and dividend increases will return to past levels as the company integrates, grows and benefits financially.

 Unfortunately, hope is not always a good basis for investment decisions.
 In contrast however, I will give this company and its management the benefit of the doubt for the time being.

-BD's stocks price has increased rapidly over the past 6 years.
+Becton Dickinson's stock price has increased rapidly over the past 6 years.
 Even so, the 2019 forward price to earnings ratio stands only in the high teens and is in line with BD's history of a PE ratio in the high teens to low 20's.
 Not cheap, but not wildly over valued for a high quality company in the health care sector.
 A lower price to earnings ratio typically represents a better value for the investor.

 With the acquisitions in recent years, BD has turned into more of a growth story.
 Its low dividend yield and slowing dividend growth is not particularly appealing to me as a dividend stock investor.